CEZ confirms outlook for sharp fall in 2023 profit

 PRAGUE, Aug 10 (Reuters) - Czech electricity producer CEZ CEZP.PR posted a better-than-expected second-quarter net profit on Thursday, but confirmed its outlook for a sharp earnings drop in 2023 as taxes and levies eat into its revenue from higher electricity prices.

-CEZ forecast its 2023 profit to slump by at least half from record earnings seen in 2022, when fluctuating commodity markets after Russia's invasion of Ukraine drove electricity prices.
+The company, 70% owned by the state, saw 2022 earnings jump when a surge in energy prices after Russia's invasion of Ukraine drove electricity prices higher.

-While that situation created bumper earnings for utilities, governments sought the extraordinary profit through taxes and levies to aid people and businesses, hurt by a surge in power bills.
+It forecasts 2023 profit to drop by at least half after the introduction of windfall taxes and production levies to fund assistance for consumers hurt by surging power bills.

-CEZ said its adjusted net profit, from which it derives dividends, grew year-on-year in the second quarter to 11.6 billion crowns ($525.20 million), above the average estimate of 6.5 billion crowns in a Reuters poll.
+CEZ said adjusted net profit, from which it derives dividends, grew 68% year-on-year in the second quarter to 11.6 billion crowns ($525.20 million), twice a Reuters poll forecast.

-Revenue was up 40% at 76.3 billion crowns, while earnings before interest, tax, deprecation and amortisation (EBITDA) jumped to 29.8 billion crowns.
+Revenue was up 40% and earnings before interest, tax, deprecation and amortisation (EBITDA) jumped 91% to 29.8 billion crowns.

-CEZ confirmed its full-year earnings outlook, seeing net profit in a range of 33 billion to 37 billion crowns and EBITDA between 105 billion and 115 billion crowns.
+CEZ forecasts adjusted 2023 net profit in a range of 33 billion to 37 billion crowns and EBITDA between 105 billion and 115 billion crowns.

-The group, 70% owned by the Czech state, reported an overall 33% decline in its first-half adjusted net profit as a new windfall tax and levies on production cut into its earnings.

-It said that when including a record dividend from 2022 profit, taxes and levies, CEZ was due to pay the Czech state 110 billion to 120 billion crowns in 2023.
+Novak said that 7% of 2023 output was still unsold, which could still determine the average realised selling price for this year and tax and levy levels.

 ($1 = 22.0870 Czech crowns)